schnommus/kicad-workshop/README.md

 If you are using Linux, you may additionally want to install `kicad-library` & `kicad-library-3d` as these aren't included by default.

+## Extra Stuff (for before the workshop)

+- What are we building?
+    - Basically a simple board with a micro, a DAC and some LEDs.
+- Millimeters, mils, thou, copper ounces
+- PCB layers (what is solder mask? silkscreen?)

 # Creating a Project

 - Fire up `kicad`.